PrismarineJS/mineflayer-statemachine/README.md

     BehaviorGetClosestEntity,
     NestedStateMachine } = require("mineflayer-statemachine");

-// wait for our bot to login.
+// Wait for our bot to login.
 bot.once("spawn", () =>
 {
     // This targets object is used to pass data between different states.
 It can be left empty.